New Roles for the Board: Communications and Corporate Reputation

 Think how the message will be received or heard.
 Consider how you would feel if you were on the receiving side.
 Are there ways of saying it better in order to connect more effectively with stakeholders?

 Bad news deserves to be told straight, I am a strong believer in not sugar-coating bad news, however, your stakeholders will also want to be shown a way forward.
-Future-focused messaging is increasingly important as businesses move into the recovery phase of the crisis.
+Future-focused messaging is increasingly important as businesses move into the recovery phase of the crisis and what comes next.

 Demonstrate empathy not just facts.
 Particularly in times of crisis, emotional leadership is more important than intellectual leadership.